luci-project/eval-atc23/zlib/README.md

     apt-get install -y git gcc cmake

 Libraries are built from the official [repository](https://github.com/madler/zlib).
-For `configure`, only the `--shared` (for shared library build) and `--prefix` parameter (to adjust the install directory) will be set.
+For `configure`, only the `--shared` (for shared library build) and `--prefix` parameter (to adjust the installation directory) will be set.

-To speed up build several releases, we can avoid restarting the container (retrieving the repository & installing build utils) by using a separate build directory, which gets deleted after finishing the build.
+To speed up build several releases, we can avoid restarting the container (retrieving the repository & installing build utilities) by using a separate build directory, which gets deleted after finishing the build.
 This prevents the build system from using artifacts of previous builds.

 The whole process is automated in `gen-lib.sh`, which takes the git tags of releases to build as parameter.